webDva/jekyll-now/_posts/2018-05-25-implementing-batch-gradient-descent.md

     return (current_h0, current_h1)
 ```

 It converges to the local minimum fairly well and fast enough with a large number of epochs for not-too-many data pairs, although I haven't measured it in any objective way.
-And for some reason, a learning rate higher than 0.00001 produces large numbers that yield show stopping Python `nan`'s during run-time.
+And for some reason, a learning rate higher than 0.00001 produces large numbers that yield show-stopping Python `nan`s during run-time.

 Now, I have implementation achievements for simple linear regression, k-means clustering, and batch gradient descent in my portfolio.
 A portfolio of success that grows bit-by-bit.